gremble0/nonstdlib/README.md

 ## Modules:
 List of currently implemented modules:
-- `hashtable.h`: Type and functions for the hashtable data structure.
-There is also the deprecated `generic_hashtable.h`.
+- `hashtable.h` and `generic_hashtable.h`: Type and functions for the hashtable data structure.
 - `error.h`: Contains some functions for handling typical errors and printing more useful debug information.
 - `linked_list.h`: Type and functions for the linked list data structure.
 - `list.h` (WIP): Type and functions for the list data structure.